 On April 15, 1865, at the death of Abraham Lincoln, Andrew Johnson became the 17th President of the United States.
 One of the primary elements of Johnson's presidency dealt with the reconstruction of the nation following the Civil War.

-After many policy disagreements between Johnson and the Radical Republicans in Congress regarding reconstruction (including his violation of the Tenure of Office Act), Andrew Johnson became the first president to be impeached.
-During the subsequent trial in the Senate, he was acquitted of a single vote, and completed the remainder of his term.
+After many policy disagreements between Johnson and the Radical Republicans in Congress regarding Reconstruction (including his violation of the Tenure of Office Act), Andrew Johnson became the first president to be impeached.
+During the subsequent trial in the Senate, he was acquitted by a single vote and completed the remainder of his term.